MicrosoftDocs/azure-dev-docs/articles/mobile-apps/azure-mobile-apps/quickstarts/xamarin-ios/index.md

   * Once open, select **XCode Preferences...** > **Components**, and install an iOS simulator.
   * Follow the guide to [Pair to Mac](/xamarin/ios/get-started/installation/windows/connecting-to-mac/).

-You can complete this tutorial on Mac or Windows.
 A mac is required to compile the iOS version.

 ::: zone-end